svasandani/get-risky/README.md

 ### Running it locally
 First, install [MySQL](https://www.mysql.com/).
 Create a database for the app as well as a user for the database.
 You can infer the database types from the Go models (or I could add it here, but that's TODO).

 Then, download and install [Go](https://golang.org/).
-Once everything is set up in the usual way, run the following command:
+Once everything is set up in the usual way, migrate your database:

+    $ go run src/migrations/migrate.go

+Finally, run the following command:

     $ go run src/main.go